Ogden-R/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+-Closure is where a child doesnt know the definition to a word. where they heard that word, i dont know. could be on their homework or in a book or from a friend, but thats not important. anyway. they dont know what that word means, so they go to their parent and ask if they know what it means. if the parent knows (which they usually do) they will tell the child what that word means and the child will go back to where they saw that word and replace it with its definition to see if it makes sense. its the same with javascript. and if the parent does not know the definition, there may be one within its closure for the parent to find.
 2. Study the following code, then answer the questions below.

 ```js